 Eating a diet high in fiber often makes you feel full, and this may keep you from overeating (4).
 Fiber-rich foods tend to have fewer calories per serving on average than their starch counterparts, so eating plenty of them can also help you lose weight if that is an issue for you.

-Managing your weight during pregnancy is important to prevent complications like gestational diabetes and excess weight gain (11).
+Gaining an appropriate amount of weight during pregnancy is important to prevent complications like gestational diabetes and excess weight gain (11).

 Other Health Benefits

 Aside from preventing constipation and helping you lose weight, fiber is beneficial for many other reasons: